mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to edit a file from a terminal, code {file-name}
     * will launch VS Code if not already running
     * otherwise will use existing VS Code session
+  * reopens last set of tabs when restarted

 * Color Themes